clartaq/fwm-example/details.md

 ## Leiningen

 The project does not use [Leiningen](https://leiningen.org) to specify and control the build.
 But it does use Leiningen to create the uberjar.
 As such, Leningen is specified as a depenedency for the "prod" script to create the uberjar.
 That is also the reason for the `project.clj` file in the source directory.
 Leiningen needs the `project.clj` file to run.

+The Leiningen project file also contains the version number for the project.

 ## The CSS